apache/systemds/docs/site/builtins-reference.md

 The DML (Declarative Machine Learning) language has built-in functions which enable access to both low- and high-level functions to support all kinds of use cases.

-A builtin ir either implemented on a compiler level or as DML scripts that are loaded at compile time.
+A builtin is either implemented on a compiler level or as DML scripts that are loaded at compile time.

 # Built-In Construction Functions